-To qualify for Social Security Disability and/or Supplemental Security Income benefits, a person must meet certain medical and non-medical requirements.
+To qualify for Social Security Disability (SSDI) or Supplemental Security Income (SSI) benefits, certain medical and non-medical requirements must be met.

-Medically, a person must have a medically determinable impairment or combination of impairments that causes an inability to perform substantial gainful activity.
+A person must have a medically-determinable impairment (or combination of impairments) that prevents them from performing substantial gainful activity.
 The Social Security Administration must consider all of a person’s medical conditions, both physical and mental, when determining whether a person can work.

-For social security disability, a person must have worked long enough to have acquired a sufficient number “credits” which depends on a person’s age.
+A person must also have worked long enough to have acquired a sufficient number “credits” to be eligible for benefits.

-If you haven’t been seeing a doctor regularly, it is necessary to establish a relationship with a primary care physician in order to establish the parameters of your disability or you will be denied benefits based on a lack of proof that the disability exists.
+Therefore, it is necessary to establish a relationship with a primary care physician to establish the parameters of your disability.
+Otherwise, you’ll be denied benefits based on a lack of proof that the disability exists.

-To begin the application process, you can start filling out an application online, or you can meet with your local social security office and fill out an application there.
-The process can be daunting, especially for those who are dealing with multiple disabilities, or those involving anxiety, depression or problems with cognition.
-While many people begin the application on their own, most find it necessary to work with an attorney to complete the entire process.
+To begin the application process, you can start filling out an application online, or you can meet with your local social security office to fill out an application.
+The process can be daunting, especially for those who are dealing with multiple disabilities, anxiety, depression or problems with cognition.
+Most find it necessary to work with an attorney after receiving an initial denial.

 The SCLC mission is to provide accessible legal advocacy to people living with physical and mental disabilities so that they may obtain the resources necessary to overcome barriers to financial and medical stability.
 Since 1997, SCLC has provided legal advice and representation to low-income individuals with disabilities, in matters related to their entitlement to Social Security disability, and SSI benefits.
 To see if you qualify for help, please contact them.